CEC Events and Highlights

 We accomplish these goals through:

-- communicating environmental health research findings to coalitions of community organizations to support their efforts to improve the health-related safety of housing in New York City
+f) Communicating environmental health research findings to community organizations to improve the health of the communities we serve

 Stakeholder Advisory Board